-During the fiscal year ended March 31, 2010 ("Fiscal 2010"), the Board of Directors and the various committees of the Board held the following number of meetings: Board of Directors-eight; Audit Committee-eight; Compensation Committee-one; and Nominating and Corporate Governance Committee-one.
-During Fiscal 2010, no director attended fewer than 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings of any committees of the Board held while he was serving on the Board or such committee.
+During the fiscal year ended March 31, 2011 ("Fiscal 2011"), the Board of Directors and the various committees of the Board held the following number of meetings: Board of Directors-five; Audit Committee-five; Compensation Committee-two; and Nominating and Corporate Governance Committee-two.
+During Fiscal 2011, no director attended fewer than 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings of any committees of the Board held while he was serving on the Board or such committee.

 Audit Committee.
 The current members of our Audit Committee are Messrs.
-Char, Seazholtz, and Thomas.
-Each member of the Audit Committee is "independent" under the current listing standards of NYSE Amex and the SEC rules regarding audit committee memberships.
+Char, Miner, Seazholtz, and Thomas.
+The Board has determined that each member of the Audit Committee is "independent" under the current listing standards of NYSE Amex and the SEC rules regarding audit committee memberships.
 The Board has identified Mr. Char as the member of the Audit Committee who qualifies as an "audit committee financial expert" under applicable SEC rules and regulations governing the composition of the Audit Committee.